 Expert missions and workshops

 According to IAEA’s internal data, 26 expert missions have occured since 2000 under RCA to which 22 (5% women) national experts from from 6 countries (China, Australia, Phillipines, Pakistan, Myanmar, and India) have attended expert missions to other countries.
-The chart below presents the total number of national experts that have joined at least one expert mission to to other country.
+The chart below presents the total number of national experts that have joined at least one expert mission to another country.

 Figure X. Total number of experts that have joint missions to other countries under RCA